 P — Price

 R – Return

-The business enterprise developer should be sure to use open up questions and an open mind to discover the required detail.
+The business developer should be sure to use open up questions and an open mind to discover the required detail.

 ‘No Brainer’ ROI